spmeesseman/app-publisher/README.md

     versionText: "Version",

+#### writeLog

 Whether or not to write stdout to log file.
 Default is Yes

     writeLog: "N"

+## MantisBT Token

+A MantsBT release requires the MANTISBT_API_TOKEN to be set in the system environment.
+To create a MantisBT token, perform the following steps:

+1. Log into the MantisBT website
+2. Go to User Preferences
+3. Select the `Tokens` tab
+4. Name the token `RESTAPI`
+5. Click `Create`.
+6. Copy the displayed token
+7. Create a system environment variable named `MANTISBT_API_TOKEN`, where the token is it's value.

-## NPM
+## NPM Token

+An NPM release requires the PJ_NPM_TOKEN or NPM_TOKEN to be set in the system environment.
+To create a PJ NPM token, perform the following steps:

 To create an npm user if you dont have one, run the following command and follow the prompts:

     $ npm adduser --registry=npm.development.pjats.com --scope=@perryjohnson

-Locate the file USERDIR/.npmrc, copy the created token from within the file to the environment variable PJ_NPM_TOKEN
+Locate the file c:/Users/username/.npmrc (on Windows 10), copy the created token for npm.development.pjats.com from within the file to the environment variable PJ_NPM_TOKEN

-The project file .npmrc will be used by npm when publishing packages, it reads the NPM environment variables as well.
+For more details, see the [Internal NPM Registry](https://app1.development.pjats.com/doc/developernotes.md#Internal-NPM-Registry) section of the Perry Johnson Developer Notes document.

 ## Windows Installer

+App Publisher can be installed globally using `npm install -g app-publisher` or a Windows Installer (as of 5/14/19 WIndows Installer support has been removed).

 [Download the Windows Installer](file://///192.168.68.120/d$/softwareimages/app-publisher/1.2.1/app-publisher.exe)